Bungie-net/api/README.md

 - I have a project I'd like to recruit help for, or one that I'd like to show off!
   - We're trying to keep the "Issues" section specific to the API itself, BUT you should definitely go to the officially unofficial Discord for the Bungie.Net API, set up by community member Xorth: https://discord.gg/WJDSUgj There are sections over there for project promotion, general discussion and so on!

+- I am unable to get results from endpoints that require authentication.
+I always get WebAuthRequired back, even though I am passing both my X-API-Key header and the Authorization header.
+  - It turns out, if you hit the API with bungie.net rather than www.bungie.net, we currently redirect you and lose the authorization header in the process.
+I'd like to fix this along with resolving other redirection issues covered in https://github.com/Bungie-net/api/issues/55, but for now be careful that you're using exactly https://www.bungie.net for your URLs, and make sure that your URLs are terminating with a trailing slash (/).
+Otherwise, you'll encounter our undesirable redirections.

 # Known Issues